kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The license will be issued once the application has been submitted along with the necessary identification and payment of the application fee.

-• Kentucky residents may have to wait around 30 days before they can receive their marriage license.
+• Kentucky residents may have to wait around 30 days to receive their marriage license.

-Applicants aged 17 will need to provide a court order from a District Court to apply for a marriage license in their county.
+Applicants aged 17 must provide a court order from a District Court to apply for a marriage license in their county.

 Note: A marriage license is only valid for 30 days in Kentucky.
-Therefore, the marriage ceremony is within that time, unless another marriage license is required.
+Therefore, the marriage ceremony must take place within that time unless another marriage license is required.

-While any Kentucky resident can access marriage records, only authorized persons can obtain certified copies of the records.
+While Kentucky residents can access marriage records, only authorized persons can obtain certified copies.
 Authorized persons include:

 • Immediate family members of the spouses-to-be.
 This includes fathers, mothers, children, and siblings.